SignalK/freeboard-sk/README.md

 ### S57 Charts

-Freeboard-SK is able to display S57 ENC charts that have been converted to vector tiles with [s57-tiler](https://github.com/wdantuma/s57-tiler). _(See the [README](https://github.com/wdantuma/s57-tiler) for instructions how to create the vectortiles from downloaded S57 ENC's.)_
+Freeboard-SK is able to display S57 ENC charts that have been converted to vector tiles with [s57-tiler](https://github.com/wdantuma/s57-tiler). _(See the [README](https://github.com/wdantuma/s57-tiler) for instructions how to create the vector tiles from downloaded S57 ENC's.)_

 See [Open CPN chart sources](https://opencpn.org/OpenCPN/info/chartsource.html) for a list of locations to source charts.